Published on ocula.com, November 2014

 Public art in Hong Kong is mainly restricted to malls or littered around corporate buildings, and art is still largely a commercial interest instead of a cultural one, with focus on the market rather than art local art production and education.
 At Occupy in Admiralty, the space belongs to the public, and art is everywhere.
 Every wall and surface seems covered in protest art, agitprop, Chinese characters, and Hong Kong cultural references from posters, stickers, and street art that embody the movement’s political ideals.
 Umbrellas are everywhere.
 They became the symbol of the protest movement, after demonstrators used them to defend themselves against police pepper spray attacks on September 28.
 Social media has helped the yellow umbrella become a brand for the movement, spreading the image globally.

-One particular poster catches my eye: a graphic yellow star against a red background.
+One particular poster seems to crop up frequently: a graphic yellow star against a red background.
 It symbolizes the Chinese flag, but the corner of the star, shaped like a tiny yellow umbrella, is chipped off.
 The image is accompanied by a Nelson Mandela quote: “it always seems impossible until it’s done”, echoing philosopher, Slavoj Zizek’s open letter supporting the Hong Kong people in their “impossible dream.”
 Local graphic designer Jonathan Mak, designed the poster for the Umbrella Movement which can be found pasted on walls at the Admiralty and Causeway Bay occupy zones as well as spreading like wild fire through twitter, Instagram and Facebook.
 “The poster shows the monumental challenge people face, and the courage needed for this small step,” says Mak.
 A David and Goliath struggle that Hong Kongers face in their fight for self-determination.

 Mak, like many in Hong Kong, feels the city is in the throes of a culturally and historically important moment.
 “Hong Kongers have never been known for their social activism, so even though there had been a few notable illustrators producing political art, nothing compares to the scale we’re seeing now, both in terms of the number of creators, and simply the amount of audience that gives a crap about what is being said.
 The umbrella, the color yellow… it’s not everyday you see symbols like these that a group of Hong Kong people can rally behind — or even fight against.”